Assistant Secretary of the Army for Installations, Energy and Environment: Principal Deputy Assistant Secretary

-Deputy Assistant Secretary of the Army for Environment, Safety and Occupational Health
+Deputy assistant secretaries

+Environment, safety and occupational health

-The Deputy Assistant Secretary of the Army for Environment, Safety and Occupational Health (abbreviated DASA-ESOH) is one of the four deputy assistant secretaries that report to the ASA (IE&E).
+The deputy assistant secretary of the army for environment, safety and occupational health (abbreviated DASA-ESOH) is one of the four deputy assistant secretaries that report to the ASA (IE&E).

 Roles and responsibilities

-The Deputy Assistant Secretary of the Army for Environment, Safety and Occupational Health serves to coordinate the army's environmental programs, through providing policy, programming, and oversight.
-The DASA also serves as the primary advisor to army commanders on Environment, Safety and Occupational Health matters, along with executing the Army's arms control program.
+The deputy assistant secretary of the army for environment, safety and occupational health serves to coordinate the army's environmental programs, through providing policy, programming, and oversight.
+The DASA also serves as the primary advisor to army commanders on environment, safety and occupational health matters, along with executing the army's arms control program.

 Organization

 In order to achieve its goals, the ASDA oversees a number of specialist directorates and organizations; these are: